 1991: Starship was opened on 18 November 1991.
 It was New Zealand's first hospital built exclusively for children and young people and their health needs.
 The name Starship was chosen because of the design of the building which was created to appeal to children and young people.
 Starship is built around a central atrium.

-1991: ASB starts supporting Starship - the first corporate to do so, and a role they continue to play today as a Starship Foundation Five Star Partner.
+1991: ASB started supporting Starship - the first corporate to do so.

 1992: The Starship Foundation was formed in 1992 when a group of key people including Sir Bob Harvey, Dr John Newman, Sir Ralph Norris, Bryan Mogridge and Dame Rose Horton recognised quickly that a Foundation could help address funding shortfalls, as was seen in American Hospitals.
 Sir Ralph became the first Chairman of the Starship Foundation's Board of Trustees.